-In all of the studies conducted by our BARBRI team of data scientists, at schools across the United States, it was clear.
-For similar course completion rates, BARBRI students achieved a higher average score on the bar exam than students using other bar prep courses.
+In all of the studies conducted by our data scientists, at schools across the United States, it was clear.
+BARBRI students achieved a higher average score on the bar exam than students using other bar prep courses.

 It’s a significant differential.
 For example, in one study, the non-BARBRI student group cleared the pass line by six points on average.
 The BARBRI students scored 31 points above the passing mark.
 That’s 5x the cushion for a similar amount of effort.

 Our in-house data scientists have analyzed four years of BARBRI student data and continue to work closely with law schools nationwide.
-Among the tens of thousands of data points gathered, they spotted an eye-opening pattern: BARBRI students scored more points on the bar exam compared to non-BARBRI students for a similar amount of study effort.
+Among the tens of thousands of data points gathered, they spotted an eye-opening pattern: Per hour of study, BARBRI students scored more points on the bar exam compared to non-BARBRI students.

-This means you do study smarter, not harder, with BARBRI.
-In fact, all activities assigned to you during BARBRI Bar Review, through the powerful ISAAC engine that runs the course, are positively correlated to increased points on the bar exam and, ultimately, bar passage.
+Other studies have shown that all activities assigned during your BARBRI bar prep course are positively correlated to increased points on the bar exam and, ultimately, bar passage.
 To read more about that, click here.

-Here is a closer look at one study we conducted in summer 2018.
-First, we see that a greater percentage of assignments completed, within any bar prep course, will generally correlate to a higher average bar exam score.
-It’s pretty obvious.
+Here is a closer look at a study.
+First, we see that students who complete a higher percentage of assignments in their course get a higher average bar exam score.
+That’s what you’d generally expect.

 In the chart below, all the blue dots are BARBRI students and the dotted line represents the relationship between bar review course completion and final bar exam score.
 The dotted line slopes upward, which means the higher percentage of BARBRI course completion, the better students do on the bar exam.
 Simple enough.